When Do You Need a Copyright Notice on Software (And Where Do You Place It)?

 Although fewer and fewer companies use CDs and DVDs to sell software (preferring direct downloads), these remain important sales mechanisms.
 A copyright notice should be printed on a label permanently affixed to CDs, DVDs, or other media containing the software.

-If you license or otherwise distribute your source code you should, at a minimum include a copyright notice on the first and last page.
-Even better, include a notice on every page.
+One way to make money from your software is to license the source code to others for further development or incorporation into their software products.
+If you license or otherwise distribute your source code you should, at a minimum include a copyright notice before the first line of code and after the last line of code.

 Talk to a Lawyer